milkom-maranatha-research-study/holistic-data-processing-service/README.md

 # data-processing-service
 It's a project that we use to:
-- Pull data from Backend
+- Pull Therapist and Interaction data from Backend
 - Perform data processing (extracts, cleaning and transforming)
-- Load preprocessed data and aggregates them
+- Perfrom data aggregation based on input files that are generated from 2nd bullet points
+- Sync back post-processed data to the Backend

 ## Prerequisites
 ### Docker